cmu-sei/crucible/docs/blueprint/index.md

 There are three levels of permissions in Blueprint that affect the way a user interacts with the Blueprint application and collaborates on the MSEL creation.

-- [System Admin](#glossary): Can add users to a team, as well as assign the required permissions to the users.
+- [System Admin](#glossary): Can add users to a team, as well as assign the required permissions to users.
 Additionally, users with this permission can view, edit, create, and approve events on the MSEL.
 - [Content Developer](#glossary): Can view, edit, create, and approve events on the MSEL.
 - [Facilitator](#glossary): Manages the exercise, can advance moves, execute events, and check events as completed.